FermionicChaos/geodesy/doc/Design.md

 Render Thread (Main Thread)

-The render thread is a completely seperate thread, and unlike the update thread, has no fixed time step.
+The render thread is a completely separate thread, and unlike the update thread, has no fixed time step.
 Instead the render thread is called repeatably to check on every render target (subject) in existence in each stage.
 It checks each render target (subject) to see if it is ready to perform rendering operations and then aggregates all GPU command buffers to be submitted and executed on the proper parent GPU.
 It iterates though each stage, and each render target (subject) in each stage for rendering operations.

 ---